Logarithmic entanglement growth from disorder-free localization in the two-leg compass ladder

 Despite the apparent similarity between the two expressions, the behaviour of the two components is markedly different.
-The $ZZ$ correlator corresponds (as noted above) to the order parameter correlator in the Ising model.
+The reason for this difference is the absence (presence) of sector changing operators $\hat{q}_j^x$ in the \textit{ZZ} (\textit{XX}) correlator.
+The \textit{ZZ} correlator, being diagonal in the conserved charges, maps directly onto the order parameter correlator of the Ising Hamiltonian in Eq.~\eqref{ising1}, $\langle \hat{\eta}_i^z(t) \hat{\eta}^z_j(0) \rangle$, for which only the autocorrelation function $i=j$ is nonzero at infinite temperature~\cite{Lieb1961LSM,Perk1984Correlations}.
 In the presence of emergent randomness, the behaviour of this correlator can be understood in the excited-state real-space renormalization-group (RSRG-X) framework~\cite{pekker_hilbert-glass_2014}.
 In the paramagnetic phase, this correlator decays to zero, while in the ferromagnet it saturates to a nonzero value.
-(In a finite system, the correlator eventually goes to zero, but on a time scale that diverges with system size.)
+(In a finite system, the correlator eventually vanishes, but on a time scale that diverges with system size.)
 This plateau is shown in Fig.~\ref{fig:SF_XX}.
+Therefore, the \textit{ZZ} correlator is not sensitive to the emergent nature of the disorder, and behaves identically to a TFIM in the presence of quenched disorder.
+That such behaviour can occur in translationally invariant models is worthy of note but has been observed before in a variety of contexts (see, e.g.,~Refs.~\cite{knolle1, knolle2, knolle3, Brenes2018, nonfermiglasses, Smith2019, Russomanno2020, karpov2020disorderfree, Metavitsiadis2017}).

-The $XX$ correlator, on the other hand, involves both flipping spins \emph{and} changing $q$-sector.
-Thus, Eq.~\eqref{xxcorr} is analogous to the Loschmidt echo after a local quench in an MBL system.
-Treating the difference between the forwards and backwards time evolutions as a perturbation $\sim \epsilon (\hat{\eta}^z_{i-1} \hat{\eta}^z_{i} + \hat{\eta}^z_{i} \hat{\eta}^z_{i+1} ) $~\cite{Vardhan2017}, we arrive at the expression
+Conversely, the \textit{XX} correlator involves both flipping Ising spins \emph{and} changing $q$ sector.
+Since the forwards and backwards time evolutions involve \emph{different disorder realisations}, the \textit{XX} component is aware of the emergent character of the disorder.
+Therefore, the \textit{XX} correlator exhibits phenomenology beyond that of conventional disordered systems, and, by extension, beyond that of operators that are diagonal in the local conserved charges (distinguishing our results from, e.g., Ref.~\cite{Metavitsiadis2017}).
+The differing forwards and backwards time evolutions imply that Eq.~\eqref{xxcorr} is analogous to a Loschmidt echo after a local quench.
+Treating the difference between the forwards and backwards time evolutions as a perturbation $\sim \epsilon (\hat{\eta}^z_{i-1} \hat{\eta}^z_{i} + \hat{\eta}^z_{i} \hat{\eta}^z_{i+1} ) $~\cite{Vardhan2017}, we find that, in a typical $q$ sector,